Benjamin-Jahia/Jahia-Angular/README.md

 * `create-token.groovy` : Inserts a token for Api access to Jahia
 * `...authorization-myapp.yml` : Adds an authorization scope to allow Graphql queries
-* `provisionning.yaml`: Installs required modules and the Digitall site (needs cleanup since we only use jdnt:company from the site)
+* `provisionning.yaml`: Installs required modules to use [jdnt:company] nodes and the Digitall site